rbennett91/webcrawler/README.md

 in Python.

 ##### Why?
-I was bored and wanted to learn more about Redis.
+I wanted to learn more about Redis-- it's an interesting tool with many uses.

 ##### How does it work?
+This system creates two types of webcrawlers (described in detail further below)

 ### Installation

 ##### Requirements
-This project was built with Python 3.5.2 and Redis 4.0.8.
+This project was built with Python 3.6.5 and Redis 4.0.9 on Ubuntu 18.04.
 Depending on your system, you might might need to install a redis server.
 Local package managers should have a copy of it, but newer versions are available at https://redis.io/download.
 You'll need both Python & Redis, plus a couple packages from the Python Package Index.

 ##### Setup
 Clone this repository & `cd` into it: